The moratorium ends: what to do and where to go if you are evicted

 Your eviction information may appear on your credit score.
 It should disappear automatically after seven years.

-Formal evictions also create court records that are not easy to erase or hide.
-The only way to remove the eviction information from your data is to cancel the eviction.
-Typically, the landlord must agree to this, which means you will have to pay off any outstanding debt.
-Depending on the rules of your state, you may also be able to petition the court to have the eviction canceled if certain circumstances exist, such as if the property was foreclosed or you moved out before the eviction process was completed.
+A formal eviction also creates a court record that cannot be easily erased or hidden.
+The only way to remove eviction information from your record is to cancel the eviction.
+Typically, the landlord must agree to this, meaning you will have to pay off any outstanding debt.
+Depending on your state's rules, you may also be able to ask the court to void the eviction under certain circumstances, such as if the property was foreclosed on or you moved out before the eviction process was completed.

 There are lawyers who can help with these cases, but their services can be expensive.

-"Who has money for a lawyer if he cannot pay the rent?"
-Siebold asks.
-He recommends trying to resolve the issue directly with the landlord, preferably before the eviction, rather than after.
+“Who has money for a lawyer if they can’t pay rent?” asks Sebold.
+He recommends trying to resolve the problem directly with the landlord, preferably before you move out rather than after.

-“I think goodwill goes a long way when it comes to evictions,” says Siebold.
+“I think goodwill goes a long way when it comes to evictions,” Sebold says.

-Offering collateral or installments are two ways to show the landlord that you plan to meet your obligations.
-Sign a written payment agreement with him.
+Offering a deposit or partial payments are two ways to show the landlord that you plan to honor your obligations.
+Sign a payment agreement with him in writing.

 On the subject: Moratoriums on evictions extended until the end of December, but not for everyone